 BookingKoala's differentiator is its consumer-facing booking page.
 Multi-step flow with availability calendar, dynamic pricing per service type, instant booking, and easy embedding into your existing website.
 For operators whose business is booking-page-driven (most residential cleaning), this matters.

 Trade-off: GPS clock-in and field-side features are weaker than the admin-side product.
-Cleaner data export is also gated to support contact rather than self-serve.
+Data export is also gated to support contact rather than self-serve.

-The smaller team is both a strength (responsive support, fast feature iteration for niche cleaning needs) and a risk (less feature depth, smaller community for peer support).
+The catch is the job caps: a full-time 8-cleaner team typically runs past 250 jobs/month, exceeding the top published tier.
+The smaller team behind Maidily is both a strength (responsive support, fast iteration on niche cleaning needs) and a risk (less feature depth, fewer integrations).

 The migration takes 4-6 weeks safely — not a weekend.
 The full step-by-step playbook (audit + export → import + client transition emails → parallel run → cutover → 30-day sunset) is here: How to Switch Cleaning Software Without Losing Clients.